Geoff Levin

 Geoff Levin (born September 14, 1945) is an American rock musician, film/television composer and songwriter.
-Performing as part of the Black Mountain Boys with Jerry Garcia in the early years of his career, in 1968 his own group, People!, scored a hit record "I Love You" on Capital Records.
+Performing as part of the Black Mountain Boys with Jerry Garcia in the early years of his career, in 1968 his own group, People!, scored a hit record "I Love You" on Capitol Records.
 Together with Geoffrey Lewis in 1970, he created Celestial Navigations, a storytelling group, that produced 8 albums, several made the Billboard (New Age) charts.
 He co-composed and co-produced "The Janitor", an Academy Award-nominated animated short based on a story by Geoffrey Lewis from the album Celestial Navigations.

 Levin has scored over 40 full-length films and has created music used in many TV shows including The Sopranos, Chicago Fire, The Good Wife, Friends, Bloodline, SNL, Game of Thrones, Friday Night Lights, CSI, and Weeds.
 He co-wrote the theme song for Jakers, an Emmy and BAFTA Award-winning PBS animated series.
 In addition, he composed music for James Cameron's deep sea documentary, Last Mysteries of the Titanic.
 In 2007, as part of People!, Levin was inducted into San Jose's Rock and Roll Hall of Fame.